 - Adoption: A church may choose to join an existing sponsorship arrangement by financially supporting a new church already in progress.

 - Church Planting Center: In a few instances, a church or network of churches may want to establish a center for church planter discovery, development, and deployment.

-An area that sometimes creates conflict is the relationship between the sponsor church and the new church.
-A lack of clear expectations, mutually agreed upon lines of accountability, and good communication could turn the church planting experience from a blessing into a disappointment for both the sponsor and the planter.
+An area that sometimes creates conflict is the relationship between the sponsoring church and the new church.
+A lack of clear expectations mutually agreed upon lines of accountability, and good communication could turn the church planting experience from a blessing into a disappointment for both the sponsor and the planter.
 Before a church decides to enter into a partnership to plant a new church, the following questions should be addressed:

 I. Doctrinal and methodological issues:

 - Are the planter and the new church in doctrinal agreement with the sponsoring church?
 Has the planter read and understood the Baptist Faith and Message 2000?